jrpotter/notebook/notes/c17/jumps.md

 %%ANKI
 Basic
-What does the controlling expression of a conditional?
+What does the controlling expression of a conditional refer to?
 Back: The expression being checked for truthiness.
 Reference: Jens Gustedt, _Modern C_ (Shelter Island, NY: Manning Publications Co, 2020).
 <!--ID: 1753897177611-->